Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

 - Product/service usage habits

 Analyzing behavioral data is much more involved than digging up “on-paper” information like demographics and geographics.

 Finally, as we alluded to earlier, you’ll want to dig into the more intimate details of your target customers’ lives; their psychographic information.
 Psychographic information refers to an individual’s:

 - Social class

-It’s important to note that gathering all of this information on your target audience isn’t simply a matter of making an educated guess or using the power of suggestion to determine certain details about them.
+It’s important to note that gathering all of this information on your target audience isn’t simply a matter of making an educated guess.

-(Reason being, it’s incredibly easy to make assumptions that seemingly make sense on your end – but simply aren’t accurate in terms of representing your customers.
-For example, the notion that all 22 year old men living in Long Beach, CA have a natural affinity for surfing might sound accurate – but it’s most likely not 100% true.)
+(Reason being, it’s incredibly easy to make assumptions that seemingly make sense but simply aren’t accurate.
+For example, the notion that all 22 year old men living in Long Beach, CA have a natural affinity for surfing.
+This might sound accurate – but it’s most likely not 100% true.)

 At any rate, there are a number of ways you can gather this information in order to paint a reliably accurate picture of your target customer: